College Application Stress Is Real: Here’s Why and What to Do About It

 2. Ask for support.
 You don’t have to do this alone.
 Find a person you trust, whether a friend, family member or someone in your school or community who can help with college applications, support big decisions and offer encouragement along the way.

 4. Carve out time.
 Set aside time to work on applications, but also make space for other things you enjoy.
 Finding balance for both can help you concentrate on the task at hand.
+And balance is essential when stress is high.
+Prioritize sleep, nutrition, regular movement and time with friends/family.

 5. Consider your values.
 What feels important to you as you apply to schools?
 Which schools are a good match for you personally?
 Let the answers guide your decisions.

-Recognizing when college application stress goes too far
+Recognizing when things have gone too far

 The stress of applying to college doesn’t always fade once applications are submitted.
 For some — especially teens already at risk for mental health conditions — this pressure can lead to symptoms or the development of anxiety, depression and eating disorders.

 “Any big changes in mood or behaviors can be a clue that things may have become too stressful,” explains Levinstein.
-Here are a few signs that stress may be affecting mental health:

 • Withdrawing from friends or family